Gibson ES-225: History

-The ES-225 was originally introduced in 1955 as the ES-225T, a thinline hollowbody guitar featuring a Florentine cutaway, the Les Paul combined bridge and tailpiece (also used on the Les Paul from 1952 to 1953 and on the ES-295), a laminated pickguard, and a single P-90 pickup mounted in an unusual position midway between the bridge and the end of the fingerboard.
-From 1956 the ES-225TD, a twin pickup model with conventional pickup positioning, was also available.
+The ES-225 was originally introduced in 1955 as the ES-225T.
+A thinline hollowbody guitar featuring a Florentine cutaway, the Les Paul combined bridge and tailpiece (also used on the Les Paul from 1952 to 1953 and on the ES-295), a laminated pickguard, and a single P-90 pickup mounted in an unusual position midway between the bridge and the end of the fingerboard.
+From 1956, the ES-225TD, a twin pickup model with conventional pickup positioning, was also available.
 Both models had a tobacco sunburst finish, with more expensive natural finish models (ES225TN and ES-225TDN) also available from 1956.

 Specifications

-The specifications remained the same during the period the guitars were manufactured, with the exception that in 1959 a few guitars were made with separate trapeze-style tailpieces and floating Tune-o-matic bridges.
+The specifications remained the same during the period the guitars were manufactured.
+The exception was 1959, when a few guitars were made with separate trapeze-style tailpieces and floating Tune-o-matic bridges.

-When the guitar was initially marketed it was the first thinline hollowbody guitar Gibson had produced, preceding the Byrdland and ES-350T models.
-In 1959 the ES-225 was phased out in favour of the ES-330 and ES-125T models.
+When the guitar was initially marketed, it was the first thinline hollowbody guitar Gibson had produced, preceding the Byrdland and ES-350T models.
+In 1959, the ES-225 was phased out in favour of the ES-330 and ES-125T models.